Courses, workshops and membership surgeries to help you achieve professional qualification.

 We've organised our membership resources so they're more personalised to meet your needs.

-Here you will find details of all ICE committees in the East of England region, including graduate and student sub-committees, and special interest groups (SIGs).
+Here you will find details of all ICE committees in the East of England region.

 New members are always welcome to join committees and groups.
 If you're interested, please contact any member of the committees.

 The ICE East of England Regional Executive Board manages ICE affairs in the East of England.